“She doesn’t get to be traumatized!”

 Does her mother deserve to also feel traumatized?
 I don’t know.
 All her dad said was, “Your mother is in a traumatic place, too, and–” Before she snapped at, well, the world really.

 If you ask me, her mother has zero rights to feel trauma.
 She had full decision making (not legally, but that doesn’t really matter a lot of the time, if you haven’t noticed how our legal and criminal systems work).
 Everything that happened was because the mother wanted it to happen.
 She should be goddman ecstatic.
-She got every single thing she wanted, didn’t she?
+She got it all, didn’t she?
+Her daughter has to go to the school she wants for her.
+Leaving behind her friends, her passions, and her chance at being part of a skating team.
 But since when do emotions follow reason?

 I am sick of this scene replaying, only sometimes it’s a different child, but it’s always a direct result of their mother.
-They keep being told to give her chances, by the judge, by their lawyer, even by us.
-But I don’t want to keep putting them through this.
-I’m tired of it.
+Every time the children are told, “Give your mother a chance.”
+They did, they do.
+I don’t want to keep putting them through this.
+I’m tired.

 People feel what they feel.